projectguru/my_account/.github/ISSUE_TEMPLATE/suggest-a-feature-or-idea.md

 ---
 name: Suggest a feature or idea
 about: A new feature or idea to improve the website
-title: New feature or idea
+title: Name your new feature or idea
 labels: ''
 assignees: ''